Skip to main content

 Learn how to create a beautiful and unique DIY wood-stacked book decor that adds a charming touch to any room.
 This step-by-step guide will show you how to create this craft using simple materials and techniques.

 Hi everyone!
-I hope you are doing well.
-This week I worked on creating this simple stacked wood book decoration.
-I've been inspired to create these for a while now.
-I saw a few other projects where a few people were using the Dollar Tree wood box.
-I figured I wanted my stacked books to be just a little bigger than the Dollar Tree ones, so I decided to take a look at a few wooden shadow boxes at Michael's.
-I'll give you the step-by-step process I used when creating this project.
+I hope you're all doing well.
+This week, I worked on creating a simple stacked wood book decoration.
+I've been inspired to make these for a while now.
+I saw a few projects where people were using the Dollar Tree wood box.
+I decided I wanted my stacked books to be slightly bigger than the Dollar Tree ones, so I checked out some wooden shadow boxes at Michael's.
+I'll share the step-by-step process I used to make this project.

 Video tutorial